Mahin556/K8S-artifects/3-CKA-2024/Resources/Day02/readme.md

 ```
 cd getting-started-app/
 ```
-- Create an empty file with the name Dockerfile
+- Create an empty file with the name Dockerfile(default)
 ```
 touch Dockerfile
 ```